Skip to main content

 To decide which company has access to the data assets, access policy should be used.
 Note that without protecting data assets with access policies, they become publicly available in the Catena-X network which is not recommended.
 Therefore, every asset should be protected and only be made available for specific companies, identified through their business partner number (BPN).

-Implementation details and examples can be found here.
+Implementation details and examples can be found in the Industry Core KIT.

 Usage Policies